truongbuu/URDP_flow/README.md

 We include the training code for the MNIST dataset, including two scenarios: (R1, R2) = (inf, eps) and (R1,R2) = (eps, eps).
 For the error permanence phenomenon, where the decoder keeps repeating the reconstruction mistake from previous frames, please refer to the (R1, R2) = (eps, eps) scenario.

+Our video compression model is developed based on the Scaled-Space Flow model [https://github.com/InterDigitalInc/CompressAI](https://github.com/InterDigitalInc/CompressAI) with some modifications, detailed in our paper.

+# Training for inf-eps model.